Nonlinear stability for the Maxwell-Born-Infeld system on a Schwarzschild background: Introduction and motivation

 \subsection{Overview of the result}

-The \emph{Maxwell--Born--Infeld} (MBI) system is a hyperbolic system of partial differential equations which has been widely studied in the string theory literature (see e.g.~\cite{stringy}).
+The \emph{Maxwell--Born--Infeld} (MBI) system is a hyperbolic system of partial differential equations in $3+1$ dimensions, a higher-dimensional version of which has been widely studied in the string theory literature (see e.g.~\cite{stringy}).
 In general, the MBI system can be formulated as follows.
 Let $(\mathcal{M},g)$ be a smooth, Lorentzian, $(3+1)$-dimensional spacetime.
 Let $\fara$ be a smooth two-form on $\mathcal M$.
 We say that $\fara$ satisfies the MBI system on $\mathcal M$ if the following tensorial equations hold true in $\mathcal M$:

 here, $\ellmbi^2:= 1+\lun -\ldu^2$, with the invariants defined as

 Furthermore, $\nabla$ denotes the Levi-Civita connection on $(\mathcal M, g)$ and $\farad_{\mu\nu}$ indicates the Hodge dual of $\fara_{\mu\nu}$, which is $\farad_{\mu\nu} = \frac 1 2 \varepsilon_{\mu\nu\alpha\beta}\fara^{\alpha\beta}$, where $\varepsilon$ is the standard volume form on $(\mathcal M, g)$.